PavelOnzSolutions/3d-engine-test/README.md

 ## Current Status and Roadmap
 Status: Basic window creation, configuration, logging, and renderer backend scaffolding are in place.
 Rendering loop calls into backend each frame.

+### Current Rendering Status
+- The DX12 and Vulkan backends are scaffolds/stubs at this stage.
+Visuals you see on screen (black background and rotating wireframe cube) are drawn via a temporary Win32 GDI path from within the renderer stubs to provide immediate feedback.
+- No real Direct3D 12 or Vulkan draw calls are issued yet.
+The FrameGraph/RenderPass structure is present and executed each frame, and will host actual GPU rendering in future iterations.
+- You can switch the selected backend in 3DEngineTest.ini; the window title and logs will reflect your choice, but the visual output remains the same GDI-based preview for now.

 Possible next steps (learning-oriented):
 - Input handling and basic camera controls
 - Swap chain and frame pacing improvements